syqtju/syqtju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student in Optoelectronics and Photonic Technology at the School of Precision Instrumentation and Optoelectronic Engineering, Tianjin University.
 As a member of the ultrafast laser laboratory([ULL](https://ull.tju.edu.cn)), my research focuses on the advancement of ultrafast laser technologies.
-My primary research interests include the generation and application of optical frequency combs, dual-comb precision metrology, LiDAR (Light Detection and Ranging), and long-range target tracking.
+My work on optical frequency combs, dual-comb precision metrology, LiDAR, and long-range target tracking aims to solve key challenges in high-precision, long-distance measurement, with potential applications in precision measurement, aerospace, and time-frequency transfer.

 # 🔥 News
-- *2025.9*: &nbsp;🎉 Bless him!
+- *Oct.
+2025*: &nbsp;🎉Our manuscript, "High-precision dual-comb ranging...", has been accepted by Optics Letters!

-- *2022.6*: &nbsp;🎉 Congratulations to Shi！ He passed the application assessment system and obtained the doctoral qualification of Tianjin University..
+- *Jun.
+2022*: &nbsp;🎉 I passed the entrance examination and was admitted to the Ph.D. program at Tianjin University.

 # 📝 Publications